Why I Solo Travel in My 40s

 You’re Not Too Old

-I’m 41, I snore a bit, I book the bottom bunk when I can, and I carry ibuprofen in my washbag.
-And I still get just as much from hostels and train trips now as I ever would’ve in my twenties, maybe more.
+People think hostels are for 19-year-olds, I’m 41.
+I snore.
+I book the bottom bunk when I can.
+I carry ibuprofen in my washbag.
+And I still love it.

 Book the flight.
 Pack light.
 Go.